Physical Therapy & Sports Medicine Center

 At least 40% of adults have one bout of sciatica in their lifetime.
 For many, the problem persists, and they end up with chronic and debilitating back and leg pain.
 The skilled team at Physical Therapy & Sports Medicine Center has extensive experience developing physical therapy plans that ease your pain, strengthen your back, and give you the ability to enjoy your activities.
-If you need exceptional care for sciatica, call the office in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, or Silver Spring, Maryland, or book an appointment online today.
+If you need exceptional care for sciatica, call the office in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, Maryland, or book an appointment online today.
 Same-day and next-day appointments are available.

 Sciatica refers to a specific group of symptoms that occur when you have a pinched sciatic nerve.
 The sciatic nerve leaves your lower spine, splits, and goes down each side of your body.
 It passes through your buttocks, travels along the back of your legs, and goes down to your feet.

 With sciatic nerve compression, you experience lower back pain together with sciatica’s hallmark symptom: pain shooting down one leg.